ugitch/js-array-methods/README.md

 Though being aware of ternary operator and using it, thanks @joooda for the convenient ternary inspiration in find() and findIndex().

-I hope others will learn from my code as I did.
+I hope others will learn from my code as I did from code of others ;)